Master in Coaching Amsterdam

 Limited places available - enroll now!

-There are three full weeks of on campus sessions.
+The program exists out of three seperate (full) weeks of on campus sessions.
 This means that students will have classes from Monday to Friday 9.30am – 4.30pm.
-In addition, there are approximately 140 hours of self study and 10 hours of supervision by your personal coach.
+In addition tot he three weeks on campus, there are approximately 140 hours of self study and 10 hours of supervision by your personal coach.

 Besides the classes, students will start a complementary process with one of our elected personal coaches.
 Throughout the year, there will be one-to-one sessions between the student and the personal coach in order to discuss issues and work on goals for becoming a better coach, manager and/or person.
 The Johan Cruyff Institute has a group of personal coaches with different backgrounds and experience in supporting people in their (work) life.

-One week of classes are delivered at the Johan Cruyff Institute Amsterdam (the Netherlands).
-Two weeks of classes will be delivered at Sport Center & Hotel Papendal, the heart of Dutch Sport, located near Arnhem in the eastern part of the Netherlands.
+Two weeks of classes are delivered at Sport Center & Hotel Papendal, the heart of Dutch sport, located near Arnhem in the eastern part of the Netherlands.
+One week of classes will be delivered at the Johan Cruyff Institute Amsterdam (the Netherlands).

 Master in Coaching in Amsterdam